junxit/us-congress-code/title-25/chapter-14/sec-715d.md

 section: 715d
 ---

 # § 715d.
-Criminal and civil jurisdiction
+Omitted

-The State shall exercise criminal and civil jurisdiction within the boundaries of the reservation, in accordance with section 1162 of title 18, and section 1360 of title 28, respectively.
-Retrocession of such jurisdiction may be obtained pursuant to section 1323 of this title.
+## Notes

-## Source credit
+### Codification

-(Pub.
+Section, Pub.
 L. 101–42, § 6, June 28, 1989, 103 Stat.
-92.)
+92, which related to criminal and civil jurisdiction within the reservation, was omitted from the Code as being of special and not general application.